ankumar/software-design/README.md

 ## "Transformation" Journey ...

+> The way that change actually happens is action or behaviour first, values and attitudes second, not the only way around.
+Merrelyn Emery puts it succinctly: “And no matter how many times you sing the song, you need more than love.”

+Equally important, this type of change is not something that should be done only in parts of the organisation; this must be complete structural change, utilising the second most effective leverage point in Donella Meadow’s list of places to intervene in a system.
+“The mindset or paradigm out of which the system — its goals, structure, rules, delays, parameters — arises.”
+>
+> Open Sociotechnical Systems Design -> https://www.infoq.com/articles/open-sociotechnical-systems-design/

 ### 1. Acuity Brands

 ⬇️: A Thread inside a company **experimenting, learning & changing**, an instance of organic influence from public domain & open source.
 The **cognitive load distributed & context specific startegies** is how we should think about acceleration of 10+ years and 100s of man years of work involved driving changes across organizations.